madhumita/insurance-quotation/README.md

 The Project is yet under construction with TODO items as follows :

+Exception Hndling with custom exceptions
---Test Coverage is pending for unit and integration tests --Addition of more apis or functionalities to better handle crud operations of insurer --No authorization or security has been implemented yet --Unable to insert insurers with duplicate postcode or occupation that already exist in DB (known bug) -- Test resources separation from main resources
+Test Coverage is pending for unit and integration tests Addition of more apis or functionalities to better handle crud operations of insurer No authorization or security has been implemented yet Unable to insert insurers with duplicate postcode or occupation that already exist in DB (known bug) Test resources separation from main resources